juancancela/math-fun/README.md

 # math-fun
-Implementation of math related things just for fun and without any particular reason
+Implementation of math related things just for fun.